NII, Earnings, Gaps, Asset & Liability Sensitivity

 Using the approach shared and described in our earlier posts on NII, when we recalculate NII for rising rates we end up with the following exhibit.

 As predicted, on a liability sensitive balance sheet with a positive gap, as interest rates rise, NII will decline.
 Our base started off with an NII estimate of 159 million.
 After incorporating the impact of the rising interest rate, NII declines to 136.5 million.

 We then repeat the calculations again for a declining interest rate scenario.
 The base case and default balance sheet remain the same, we only change the interest rate outlook to end up with the revised NII figure for falling interest rates.

 As forecasted, NII rises from 159 to 181 million under the new scenario with a liability sensitive balance sheet, a positive gap and declining interest rates.

 Similar trends hold for a negative gap.
 But we need a different balance sheet to showcase the interaction of the negative gap.

 And a different base case set of calculation results for NII

 The interest rate scenarios remain the same.
 The results are summarized in the next four images.

 Asset sensitivity – Homework assignment?

-Since we have blitzed through 4 of the 8 scenarios, there is only way to ensure that you have understood the core concepts presented in the post above.
+Since we have blitzed through 4 of the 8 scenarios, there is only one way to ensure that you have understood the core concepts presented in the post above.
 Using the same tools and approach repeat the above exercise for an asset sensitive balance sheet.
 To make things easier we will even provide you with hints for the first two combinations.
-Go ahead and figure out the solution before we post in the next 24 hours.
+Go ahead and figure out the solution.

 All this and more in our next post in the series on ALM refreshers.